 RANDOM Bonus Tip to Stop Condensation in your Motorhome!

 Ok- full disclosure- we haven’t tried this but I thought I’d share it in case it helped anyone out.

 APPARENTLY, if you put a very thin coating of washing up liquid over the inside of your windows/ windscreen, it stops condensation.

 My guess is the washing up liquid creates a barrier between the cold glass and warm air= reduced condensation!
 It sounds a bit odd to me- surely the washing up liquid smears and obstructs your vision??
 And cleaning it off must be a pain.

 If you’ve tried it, let me know if it works!!

-So there you go- 12 tips (13 technically but that sounded unlucky!!) to help stop condensation in your motorhome.
-I hope they help you enjoy trips in your motorhome all year long.
+So there you go, the best tips to help you stop condensation and damp in your motorhome or camper.
+I hope they help you enjoy trips in your van all year long.

 Here are some more ideas you might find useful:

 - Essential Motorhome accessories every van should have

 - Motorhome Security– tips for at home and on the road